The Perfect 1 Day in Hiroshima Itinerary

 5) Sheraton Grand Hotel Hiroshima (farther out near train station)

 That about wraps up a 1 day in Hiroshima itinerary.
 Take a look at some other Japan itineraries and guides to help out with any other trip planning.
+These include a 3 day Kyoto itinerary, a day trip to Nara, and things to do in Miyajima, among plenty others.

 Hope you enjoy your time in Japan.
 If you have any questions about the trip please feel free to comment below!